Opinion | Voters don’t need a definitive number to know that the Trump family is fleecing taxpayers

 Want to guess how many pages it actually coughed up that day?
 Two — that’s right, a paltry two pages.
-No explanation was provided, and in a further thumb in the eye to the public’s right to know, the State Department signaled it has no plans to release more until mid-November.
+No explanation was provided and, in a further thumb in the eye to the public’s right to know, the State Department signaled it has no plans to release more until mid-November.
 That is, of course, after the election that will decide whether Mr. Trump gets another four years in office.
 The State Department’s stonewalling is part of an overall effort by the president and his administration to keep secret how much public money has gone to his businesses, again raising troubling questions of what Mr. Trump is hiding.
 It’s also a sign of how he is infecting the entire government with his contempt for the law and the public.

 The repeated refusal by federal and Trump Organization officials to provide information about government spending benefiting Mr. Trump’s properties — and often underwriting the travel of his adult children — prompted The Post to undertake an effort, led by reporter David A. Fahrenthold, to compile its own tally by using Freedom of Information Act requests and a lawsuit to obtain receipts one at a time.
 So far, The Post has found more than $1.2 million in federal money paid to Mr. Trump’s company, largely for hotel rooms and other expenses for aides and Secret Service agents when Mr. Trump visits — which he does with frequency — his own properties.